Biexciton-like quartet condensates in an electron-hole liquid: Summary and Perspectives

 \section{Summary and Perspectives}

-In this study, we investigated the microscopic properties of biexciton-like quartet condensates in an electron-hole system within the quartet BCS theory at the thermodynamic limit.
+In this paper, we investigated the microscopic properties of biexciton-like quartet condensates in an electron-hole system within the quartet BCS theory at the thermodynamic limit.
 The variational approach is applied to the three-dimensional electron-hole system, which is described as four-component fermions with short-range attractive interactions (corresponding to the Coulomb electron-hole attraction).
 Numerically solving the variational equations, we have obtained the ground-state energy density as a function of the fermion number density.

-While the ground-state energy density decreases with increasing number density in the dilute region because of the energy gains associated with bound-state formations, such a tendency turns into the increase in the high-density regime due to the Fermi degenerate pressure.
+On the one hand, the ground-state energy density decreases with increasing number density in the dilute region because of the energy gains associated with the biexciton formations.
+On the other hand, such a tendency for the ground-state energy density turns into the increase in the high-density regime due to the Fermi degenerate pressure.
 To see the role of quartet correlations, we compared the results with and without quartet correlations and pointed out that the quartet condensation leads to the lower ground-state energy.
 Moreover, we showed the density dependence of the excitation gap, which is defined as the minimal dispersion in analogy with the usual BCS theory.
 While the quartet correlations induce a larger excitation gap in the whole density regime, the difference from the result with only pairing correlations can be smaller in the high-density regime, because the dispersion minimum itself does not involve the quartet correlations associated with lower momenta.

+In this paper, we have employed a simplified model to explore qualitative features of the condensation energy of the biexciton-like quartet state.
+For further quantitative investigations of the electron-hole droplet phase, it is needed to apply more realistic models with long-range interactions (e.g., Coulomb interactions and their screening) and multi-body forces.
+For semiconductor systems such as layered transition metal dichalcogenides, the two-dimensional model is relevant.
+While the quadratic dispersion is adopted in this paper, the band structure of each material should be considered.
+Nevertheless, these extensions can be easily done in our quartet BCS theory at the thermodynamic limit.
+It can be achieved by replacing the three-dimensional momentum summation with a two-dimensional one and fermionic dispersion $\varepsilon_{i,\bm{p}}$ with realistic bands, respectively.